Ebrahim Hatamikia

 Ebrahim Hatamikia (ابراهیم حاتمیکیا; born 23 September 1961) is an Iranian film director, screenwriter, cinematographer and actor.
 Hatamikia is a prolific proponent of films depicting the Iran–Iraq War's impact on Iran.
-His films are considered some of the best ever made in the genre of Iranian war cinema and most notable for their attention to social changes brought about by the war.
-Also, he is best known for his explorations of the trauma by the war; both on returning soldiers and those who await them, unable to mourn effectively without knowing the fate of their loved ones.
+His films are considered some of the best ever made in the genre of Iranian war cinema, and are notable for their attention to social changes brought about by the war.
+He is known for his explorations of the trauma by the war, both on returning soldiers and those who await them, unable to mourn effectively without knowing the fate of their loved ones.

 Career

 Ebrahim Hatamikia is among of the filmmakers of the new generation of the cinema of Iran after Iranian Revolution, who is internationally renowned for his role in the cinema of Iran in the 1990s.
 He was born in 1961 in Tehran to a Persian father and Azeri mother.
 He began his directing career with some short films and documentaries about the Iran–Iraq War.
 His movies are considered to be the best that tackle the war and the issues surrounding it.
 His works have often received admiration in national film festivals.
 The Glass Agency and In the Name of the Father have won him the best screenplay and directing awards in the sixteenth and twenty-fourth Fajr International Film Festival respectively.